eaglerainbow/system-message-plugin/README.md

   * white/grey background in case of only infos
   * yellow-ish background in case of at least one warning
   * red background in case of at least one severe message.
-- [ ] You may schedule messages to be only visible during a certain period of time.
+- [ ] You may schedule messages to be only visible during a certain period of time (use scheduling textarea as used in job scheduling).
-- [ ] System messages have an expiry date.
+- [ ] System messages have an expiry date (use calendar popover).
 After having reached that date, the system message is automatically removed from the configuration.
 - [x] The "hide" link is replaced with a proper button / clickable symbol.
 - [ ] Multi-Language support (system messages may need to appear in different languages, depending on the language the user has logged on) -- prio low, as in many cases administrators do not have enough time to ensure proper translation.
 - [x] Once users have read a corresponding message, users may mark them as having read them.
 The message then is not shown anymore.